Watershed Stewardship Videos

 Riparian Vegetation along the Gallinas River

-Amina Sena, HPWA’s Watershed Restoration Director, takes us on a small tour through the Gallinas River Park while giving us the run down on a healthy riparian corridor and what that looks like.
+Amina Sena, HPWA’s Watershed Restoration Director (left HPWA Fall of 2021), takes us on a small tour through the Gallinas River Park while giving us the run down on a healthy riparian corridor and what that looks like.

 How To Build A Willow Fascine